1. The CFC and Non-Profit Sustainability – I

-In their 2010 book, Non-profit Sustainability – Making Strategic Decisions for Financial Viability, the authors, Jeanne Bell, Jan Masaoka and Steve Zimmerman, emphasized the fact that a non-profit’s “financial sustainability and programmatic sustainability cannot be separated.”
+In their 2010 book, Non-profit Sustainability – Making Strategic Decisions for Financial Viability, the authors, Jeanne Bell, Jan Masaoka, and Steve Zimmerman, emphasized the fact that a non-profit’s “financial sustainability and programmatic sustainability cannot be separated.”

-It’s impossible to have a successful non-profit that pays attention to just one of those principles, but yet most of the financial information and information about program impact is not discussed in an integrated manner.
+It’s impossible to have a successful non-profit that pays attention to just one of those principles, but most of the financial information and information about program impact is not discussed in an integrated manner.

 The tool that was developed by the authors as a means of integrating this type of information and displaying it in a useful fashion is the “Matrix Map,” which combines group programs and financial information by business line as a means of developing an understanding of the actual impact of various programs.

 The idea that both financial sustainability and programmatic impact are essential to non-profit success is sometimes referred to as the “dual bottom line.”
-The Matrix Map is a tool that places the various programs on a quadrant type chart, along with the related descriptions and financial results.
+The Matrix Map is a tool that places the various programs on a quadrant-type chart, along with the related descriptions and financial results.

-• The “Heart” programs are those that are important to core of the non-profit’s mission, but they do not generate significant revenue;
+• The “Heart” programs are those that are important to the core of the non-profit’s mission, but they do not generate significant revenue;

 • The “Star” programs do both;